6859-sp21/a4-hiphoptalks/README.md

 # a4-hiphoptalks
-a4-hiphoptalks created by GitHub Classroom
+a4-hiphoptalks created by Yodahe Alemu and Joshua Verdejo